 - Screening Pap under age 30.
-Screening should be done every 3 years.
+Screening should be done every 3 years starting at age 21.
 They should not be tested for HPV unless it is tested reflexively after an abnormal Pap test result.
 These abnormal Pap test results include a reflex HPV test for those with an ASC-US, ASC-H or AGC (atypical glandular cells) result. - Screening Pap 30 years and over.
 This would be ordered every 5 years.
-These should include an HPV test for all samples. - Follow-up Pap.
+These should include a Pap test and HPV test for all samples. - Follow-up Pap.
 These would be done as follow-up after an abnormal Pap, colposcopy, LEEP procedure or a positive HPV test.
 Order an HPV test for all these samples except for management of women ages 21-24 where cotesting is recommended only under certain circumstances such as follow up after CIN 2,3.
-The ASCCP algorithms will specify when cotesting is recommended. (http://www.asccp.org/asccp-guidelines)
+The ASCCP algorithms will specify when cotesting is recommended.
+ASCCP Guidelines